zamazan4ik/awesome-pgo/article/article.md

 * [PostrgreSQL Operator](https://github.com/CrunchyData/postgres-operator).
 This one is the most annoying since Google shows it often (at least in my queries).
 I recommend resolving it with excluding "postgresql" word from the results.
 * PGO [company](https://pl.wikipedia.org/wiki/PGO_(polskie_przedsi%C4%99biorstwo)).
 I do not think they are Profile-Guided Optimization gurus but who knows...
 * Ponto-geniculo-occipital waves or [PGO waves](https://en.wikipedia.org/wiki/PGO_waves).
 I tried to understand what it is but quickly gave up - too boring stuff (IMHO).
+* A friend sent me a [link](https://www.rcsb.org/ligand/PGO) with S-1,2-PROPANEDIOL or PGO.
+I don't know what it is either - I am bald but not Heisenberg.
 * Pokemon GO (as The Expert said above).

 Not critical at all but keep in mind this information during your Googling/Binging/DuckDuckGoing/whatever sessions.